Diffusion-approximation in stochastically forced kinetic equations: Introduction

 which is a perturbation of the equation

 The operator $Q$ is either the linear Boltzmann (LB) operator

 or the Fokker-Planck (FP) operator

-The force field $\bar E(t,x)$ in \eqref{Stov} is a Markov, stationary mixing process $t\mapsto\bar{E}(t)$ with state space $F=C^1(\T^N;\R^N)$ (see Section~\ref{sec:MixE} for more details).
+The force field $\bar E(t,x)$ in \eqref{Stov} is a Markov, stationary mixing process $t\mapsto\bar{E}(t)$ with state space $F=H^m(\T^N;\R^N)$ ($m>N+1$).
+Mixing here refers to the mixing property as defined for stochastic processes (asymptotic independence), see Section~\ref{sec:MixE}.
 We show in Section~\ref{sec:unperturbed} that there is a unique, ergodic, invariant measure for \eqref{Stov} and that this invariant measure is the law of an invariant solution $(x,v)\mapsto\rho(x)\bar{\M}_t(x,v)$ parametrized by $\rho(x)$.
 See \eqref{MbarLB}-\eqref{MbarFP} for the definition of $\bar{\M}_t$.
 Consider the solution $f$ to \eqref{Perturb} starting from a state

 Rescale over time intervals of order $\eps^{-2}$: